Abdullahi-Sherko/TF-IDF/README.md

 # implementation of Term Frequency Inverse Document Frequency
-TF-IDF is measures the importance of a word for a document in a corpus.
+TF-IDF measures the importance of a word for a document in a corpus.

 two metrics are multiplied to calculate TF-IDF
   1) TF frequency of a word in a document